 What can be said of the Park Güell? famous worldwide, is it one of Barcelona’s most important landmarks.
 If it’s your first time in the Catalan capital, you can’t leave without visiting its most important park.
 Originally planned as a housing development for the local bourgeoisie, after its commercial failure the city ended up acquiring it and turning into a public park.
 Its main highlights are the mosaic dragon fountain that commands the park’s central staircase, the Sala Hipóstila, and the stone pillared archways and columns that support the winding, suspended paths that criss-cross the park.
 Also make sure to climb the Turó de les 3 Creus for a magnificent view of the city.
 Find more information and tickets for Park Güell here.

-Tip from Matthias: A large part of Park Güell is free, so you don’t need a ticket.
+Tip: A large part of Park Güell is free, so you don’t need a ticket.
 However we recommend paying the €7 entry fee to see the entire park.

 Visit the first house Gaudí designed